-levelopers and support

-OUR BUSINESS MODEL
+nvestment in and coopera

+Multi Channel Network(MCN)

-SK Telecom is listed on the Korea Stock Exchange, New York Stock Exchange and London Stock Exchange.
-As SK Telecom's business relies upon the financial capital provided by shareholders and investors, it strives to maximize shareholder value through dividends and the shareholder return policy.
+SK Telecom is listed on the Korea Stock Exchange,

+New York Stock Exchange and London Stock Exchange, As SK Telecom's business relies upon the financial capital provided by shareholders and investors, it strives to maximize shareholder value through dividends and the shareholder return policy.

 In recognition of the fact that human capital is a pivotal part of SK Telecom's business model and that competent individuals contribute to innovation and excellent business performance, policies are implemented to attract and retain excellent employees and due diligence is performed to respect and uphold the human rights in the business processes.

 SK Telecom recognizes the importance of patented technology in the course of business and considers it to be a significant type of capital.
 Policies to foster the ICT ecosystem including open innovation, big data hubs and open platforms are SK Telecom's approach to sharing its strengths and enhancing the value and efficiency of the use of joint intellectual properties of society.

 SK Telecom's businesses are dependent on physical infrastructural assets such as networks, the stability and sustainability of which are maintained through efficient investment.
-While establishing cooperative relationships with various stakeholders including business partners and the government based on customer trust, SK Telecom is striving to earn more trust and respect by fulfilling its ters requires large amounts of electric power, and such use of energy leads to indirect GHG emissions.

-CSR and making efforts to contribute to society and
+various stakeholders including business partners and the government based on customer trust, SK Telecom is striving to earn more trust and respect by fulfilling its CSR and making efforts to contribute to society and create shared value.

-The operation of nationwide networks and data cen-

-Accordingly, efforts are being made to improve the en-

-vironmental capital through use of ICT solutions and

-research to reduce social GHG emissions.

-create shared value.

-App development through customer segment analysis nvestment in and cooperation with content startups Multi Channel Network(MCN) · Cable broadcasting conten SK telecom provider/Individual media

-Smartphones · Home appliances and home control devices linked with Smart Devices to provide rental, security, Smart Farm and Smart Factory
+While establishing cooperative relationships with

+The operation of nationwide networks and data centers requires large amounts of electric power, and such use of energy leads to indirect GHG emissions.
+Accordingly, efforts are being made to improve the environmental capital through use of ICT solutions and research to reduce social GHG emissions.